BIOS6623-UCD/bios6623-athwing/README.md

-# BIOS6623Class
+# ABOUT ME

-This folder contains the project materials for BIOS6623 minus datasets.
-The datasets are not in this repository because you never know when data contains sensitive information.
-So, we want to minimize the risk that data could be accidentally shared.
-We have created folder templates for all projects.
-These provide one way of organizing work in an common framework.
+This is [Annie's](https://athwing.github.io) github repository for BIOS 6623.
+I am a second year MS biostatistics student and am excited to be taking this class.

-For this class, the datasets can be found on CANVAS.
+I edited this file first on the github website by going to my directory, clicking the pencil icon and editing the readme.md file.

-You might also be interested in the website for [BIOS6623](https://bios6623-ucd.github.oi).
+Next I downloaded GitKraken, which I did not previously have, cloned my repository, and then went to the Repositories folder in my Home directory, and opened up the ReadMe.md file from here, I am currently editing it in Xcode, and once I am done I will push it back.

-This is [Annie Thwing's](https://athwing.github.io) github repository for BIOS 6623.
-I edited this file by opening up my repository on github, and then clicking the pencil icon by the readme.md file.
-I have worked with markdown before on github and I enjoy using it.
+I have worked with markdown in the past on the GitHub website, I like editing it on the web since you can click "Preview" and see what it looks like before you commit back.